 359 Columbus Ave., Upper West Side

-A friend brought me to Isabella’s during a trip to the city 10 years ago, and I’ve gone back often ever since.
+A friend brought me to Isabella's during a trip to the city ten years ago, and I've gone back often ever since.

-It’s good for brunch, for lunch, for dinner, for almost any occasion really.
+It's good for brunch, for lunch, for dinner, for almost any occasion.

-I might have gone for brunch on that same trip, although I can’t remember.
-I just know I love the crab cake Benedict ($18).
+I might have gone for brunch on that same trip, although I can't remember.
+I know I love the crab cake Benedict ($18).
+I love it all.

 169 E. 106th St., Spanish Harlem

-Originally called La Fonda Boricua and now known as just La Fonda, what has remained the same is the authentic and inventive recipes that accentuate the best food from Puerto Rico.
+Called La Fonda Boricua initially and now known as just La Fonda, what has remained the same is the authentic and inventive recipes that accentuate the best food from Puerto Rico.

 You can go with mofongo or the pernil, both classics, or you can be more daring and order the glazed salmon or tilapia in a homemade passion fruit sauce.